juergenschubert/DPS-ReST-api/PowerProtect DataManager/19.7/README.md

 Within this Postman collection you do find two different variables you should add and fill in values as not all are available.
 {{environment-variable}} - you should add this variable to your environment variable and give it a current value.
-on the URI path you can find ":variable" which you do find in the PArms section under Path Variables.
+Within the URI path you can find ":variable" which you do find in the PArms section under Path Variables.
 Give them values so the query will work.

 ## Content
 * PowerProtect Data Manager 19.7